Reader Kelly submitted the following to Ask Unclutterer:

 I have written in journals for all but five years of my life because I wanted to keep a record of what life felt like at a specific age.
 I wanted help to remember who I was and how much I’ve grown.
 Which means that I have chosen to keep them.

-If you choose to get rid of them, you must burn them.
-Throw yourself a party.
+If you choose to burn them, throw yourself a party.
 Read some of your favorite entries.
 Then, toss them in the fire and don’t look back.
+You could throw yourself a lovely party if you shred and recycle them too but it might not be quite as dramatic as tossing them into the flames.

 If you choose to keep them, put them on a shelf in a low-traffic area of your home and read them when the mood strikes.
 Don’t keep them in an inaccessible box like in a museum.
 Choosing to keep an object means that you’re choosing to have the object be a part of your life.